AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

    +++ Dimensions that cannot be used together in data feeds

+   >[!IMPORTANT]
+   >
-   Certain dimensions cannot be used together in Experience Platform datasets, and therefore cannot be included in the same data feed.
+   >Certain dimensions cannot be used together in Experience Platform datasets, and therefore cannot be included in the same data feed.
+   >

-   If you choose to include either the User Agent Mobile ID, the following dimensions cannot be added to a data feed:
+   >If you choose to include either the **User Agent** or **Mobile ID** dimensions in your data feed, the dimensions listed below cannot be added to the data feed.
+   >
+   >If you use the Web SDK, this restriction is enforced in datastreams before data arrives in an Experience Platform dataset.
+For more information, see [Configure device lookup](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure#geolocation-device-lookup) in [Create and configure datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure) in the Data Collection guide.

+   The following dimensions cannot be used together with the **User Agent** or **Mobile ID** dimensions:

    * Browser Type
    * Browser